nob2x/NOB2X/README.md

 - [breadwallet](https://twitter.com/breadwalletapp/status/895368562096955392) - most popular iOS Bitcoin wallet

 ---
-*This list originated from a reddit colection later post on [PasteBin](https://pastebin.com/ek5V1grM).
+*This list originated from a reddit collection later posted on [PasteBin](https://pastebin.com/ek5V1grM).
 If you see something wrong, changed your mind or want to be added?
 Just make a PR here https://github.com/nob2x/nob2x/pulls*